Ircama/osm-carto-tutorials/pages/_includes/scripts-osm-carto.md

 ### scripts/indexes.py

-A new SQL query defined in project.yaml might need the definition of SQL indexes that shall be coded in *indexes.yml*, which is the related dictionary adopted by OpenStreetMap Carto.
+A new SQL query defined in project.mml might need the definition of SQL indexes that shall be coded in *indexes.yml*, which is the related dictionary adopted by OpenStreetMap Carto.

 Do not modify *indexes.sql* directly: use this script instead, which reads *indexes.yml* and creates SQL statements to the standard output, to be redirected to *indexes.sql*.
 There are a number of options for concurrent index creation, recreating the osm2pgsql-built indexes, fillfactors, and other settings to give full control of the resulting statements.